Bayonet

-From the 17th century to World War I, it was a weapon for infantry attacks.
-Today it is considered an ancillary weapon or a weapon of last resort, although it is still used for ceremonial purposes.
+The term is derived from the town of Bayonne in southwestern France, where bayonets were supposedly first used by Basques in the 17th century.
+From the early 17th to the early 20th century, it was an infantry melee weapon used for both offensive and defensive tactics, usually when charging in mass formations (human wave attacks).
+In contemporary times, bayonets are considered a weapon of last resort, and are rarely used in combat, although they are still used for ceremonial purposes (e.g, military parades).

 History

-The term bayonette itself dates back to the mid-to-late 16th century, but it is not clear whether bayonets at the time were knives that could be fitted to the ends of firearms, or simply a type of knife.
+The term bayonette itself dates back to the 16th century, but it is not clear whether bayonets at the time were knives that could be fitted to the ends of firearms, or simply a type of knife.

 For example, Cotgrave's 1611 Dictionarie describes the bayonet as "a kind of small flat pocket dagger, furnished with knives; or a great knife to hang at the girdle".

 Likewise, Pierre Borel wrote in 1655 that a kind of long-knife called a bayonette was made in Bayonne but does not give any further description.

+There are some accounts that place the invention of the bayonet in either France or Germany as early as 1570.

 Plug bayonets

 The first recorded instance of a bayonet proper is found in the Chinese military treatise, Binglu published in 1606.
 It was in the form of the Son-and-mother gun, a breech-loading musket that was issued with a roughly 57.6 cm long plug bayonet, giving it an overall length of 1.92 m with the bayonet attached.
 It was labelled as a "gun-blade" (銃刀 (铳刀, Chòngdāo)) with it being described as a "short sword that can be inserted into the barrel and secured by twisting it slightly" that it is to be used "when the battle have depleted both gunpowder and bullets as well as fighting against bandits, when forces are closing into melee or encountering an ambush" and if one "cannot load the gun within the time it takes to cover two bu (3.2 meters) of ground they are to attach the bayonet and hold it like a spear".